runew0lf/Double_Tap/README.md

 ## Double-Tap
-Double-Tap gives you some quality of life fixes
+Double-Tap gives you some quality of life fixes!

  - Increase Birdnest Spawn by X2
  - Allows basic resources to be gathered from stone